 At the beginning of development, I thought about why CTF doesn't work very well in TF2.

-Both teams must defend their flag whilst also having to take the enemy's flag and bring it back to their own base in order to score points for the team.
-The issue with this is that players preferred to defend their flag instead of pushing forward to take the enemy flag as too much effort would be required to break even an average defence in order to reach it.
+When both teams must defend their flag whilst also having to take the enemy's flag and bring it back to their own base in order to score points for the team, an issue arised where players preferred to defend their flag instead of pushing forward to take the enemy flag as too much effort would be required to break even an average defence in order to reach it.

 The main issues are as follows:

-These issues lead to long and boring rounds where both teams remain relatively static.
+These issues lead to long and boring rounds where both teams remain relatively static; a stalemate situation.

 This is why I planned to create a map that implemented the same mechanics of CTF but with a simple twist which would lead to rounds that are far more dynamic.

 The idea was something that has been done in countless games (including TFC, I believe) and is often known as 'Invade' which is as follows:

 In addition to these core mechanics of Invasion CTF, I included: